Rent it out for cash

 Get paid to host guests in your home

 As with Airbnb, Homestay* involves getting paid to let people stay in your home, but with the twist that you're there to host your guests and show them around.
 You can choose how involved a host you want to be – there's even an option to rate your hosting style on your listing, from 'helpful and hands on' to 'I mostly keep to myself'.

 How much could you earn?
 Homestay says the average amount earned by UK hosts in 2016 was £1,500.
 However, some top hosts earned as much as £13,000.
 The average nightly rate in the UK is £26.
 Homestay takes 15% of the booking fee as commission (see below).

 How established is it?
-Homestay was launched in July 2013; currently, there are 3,200 homestays listed in the UK – more than a third of these are in London, but the rest are spread throughout the country.
+Homestay was launched in July 2013; currently, there are about 7,000 homestays listed in the UK – around 800 are in London, but the rest are spread throughout the country.